Abhinay133171/pract1-DAA-/README.md

 summery:

 The practical implements Heap Sort using Min-Heap and Max-Heap in Python with the heapq library.
 The Min-Heap implementation sorts the elements in ascending order, while the Max-Heap implementation sorts them in descending order by using negative values.
 The program also measures the execution time using time.perf_counter() and displays the sorted array along with the time complexity.

+CONCLUSION:

+Thus, Heap Sort is an efficient comparison-based sorting technique based on the heap data structure.
+Both Min-Heap and Max-Heap approaches provide a time complexity of O(n log n) for best, average, and worst cases.
+The practical demonstrates how heaps can be effectively used to sort data in both ascending and descending order while also analyzing the algorithm's execution time.